apache/mxnet/docs/how_to/add_op_in_backend.md

 The same logic goes for data type inference.
 We will leave the analysis of the following code sample to users.
-Note that `-1` means the data type is unknown and must be inferred from other arguments or outputs.
+Note that `-1` means the data type is unknown and must be inferred from other input or output data types.
 ```cpp
 inline bool QuadraticOpType(const nnvm::NodeAttrs& attrs,
                             std::vector<int>* in_attrs,